-- Upon making a decision, MetroPlusHealth will attempt to notify the member and the Provider of the decision within the following timeframes: - Medicaid, HARP, HIV SNP, MLTC, CHP, UltraCare: Verbal notice upon determination within 72 hours of receipt of the appeal.
-Written notice within 24 hours of the decision. - MarketPlus, Essential, MetroPlusHealth Gold, MetroPlusHealth GoldCare: 24 hours of determination but no later than 72 hours from receipt of appeal - Expedited appeals based on medical necessity or experimental/investigational reasons that are not resolved to the satisfaction of the appealing party may be appealed again through the external appeal process.
+- Upon deciding, MetroPlusHealth will attempt to notify the member and the provider of the decision within the following timeframes: - Medicaid, HARP, HIV-SNP, MLTC, CHP, and UltraCare: verbal notice upon determination within 72 hours of receipt of the appeal.
+Written notice within 24 hours of the decision. - MarketPlus, Essential, MetroPlusHealth Gold, and MetroPlusHealth GoldCare: 24 hours of determination but no later than 72 hours from receipt of appeal - Expedited appeals based on medical necessity or experimental/investigational reasons that are not resolved to the satisfaction of the appealing party may be appealed again through the external appeal process.